 RV RENTALS (TO BE CLEANED BY MAINTENANCE/SECURITY STAFF): In an attempt to protect our staff and guests in the best possible way, we have taken the precaution of not letting our RV rentals back-to-back.
 This allows us to thoroughly air out the unit and deep clean between stays.
 (2 July bookings with back-to-back bookings are exceptions).
 When guest(s) leave, maintenance staff is to: 1.
 Move unit if necessary due to reservation overlap 2.
 Follow ‘Cleaning and Disinfecting Your Building or Facility if Someone is Sick'.
 COMMON AREA PLAN *POSTINGS: CDC guidelines of cleaning protocol, local health department messaging, CDC messaging (include ‘Executive Order N-33-20)

 OFFICE: 1.
-Contact Free Guest Registration (through window) – Preferred Method a.
+Contact Free Guest Registration through window a.
 Guest to register at check in window b.
-Guest to fill out registration form with promo pen (to keep) and hand form to office personnel. c.
+Guest to fill out registration form 1.
+Online - Fill Out, print and hand from to office personnel (Preferred Method) 2.
+In Person - with promo pen (to keep) and hand form to office personnel. c.
 Office personnel to register guest and receive payment d.
 Office personnel to provide guest with a packet including the following: Check in Flyer, Car Pass(es), Wristband(s), and QR codes (Covid Policies and Procedures for Staff and Guests, Beach Registration Information, General Store Shopping List) e.
 Additional person(s) waiting to register are to stand 6' apart until the previous guest(s) have completed registration.
 2. Beach Registration a.
 Guests to line up (6' apart) at office check in window to register for beach permits 1.
 Fridays and Saturdays: 7:15am 2.
 Sundays – Thursday: 8:30am b.
 Number of sites are limited.
 Permits are available on a first-come first-served basis. c.
-Guest will be provided a map with their site # and permit to be affixed to their site d.
 Preference is given to those who did not receive a pass the day before.
-Should sites still be available after preferred registration we will backfill sites in order of guest(s) on the wait list e.
+Should sites still be available after preferred registration we will backfill sites in order of guest(s) on the wait list d.
+Guest will be provided a map with their site # and permit to be affixed to their site e.
 One beach site permit per one camping site.
 Registered guest on RV/camp site must be the one to register for beach permit (must present valid ID to register for permit).
 Guests may not send others up to register for their beach permit.
+Groups are limited to #1 cabana / #2 campsites.

 STORE: 1.
-Contact Free Ordering with Delivery to Site (Including Equipment Rentals): Guest to call order in to the office or bring to ‘check in' window, office staff to collect items, ring up order, charge card (customer to sign slip) and deliver items to customer at office door or to the guest's site.
-2. In Store Shopping, Purchases, and Equipment Rentals: No more than #2 guests in the office at any one time, additional guests(s) waiting for use of store are to stand 6' apart until the previous user(s) has exited.
+Limited Contact Ordering with Delivery to Site (Including Equipment Rentals): Guest to call order in to the office or bring to ‘check in' window, office staff to collect items, ring up order, complete payment and deliver items to customer at office door or to the guest's site.
+2. In Store Shopping, Purchases, and Equipment Rentals: No more than #2 guests from the same party in the office at any one time, additional guests(s) waiting for use of store are to stand 6' apart until the previous user(s) has exited.
 Guest(s) may shop and bring items up to the counter for purchase.

 RESTROOMS: 1.
 SINGLE a.
 The single restrooms are ‘single occupancy'.
 One user (or parent with child/children) at a time.
 Additional guest(s) waiting for use of restroom are to stand 6' apart until the previous user(s) has exited. b.
 Single Restroom Hours 1.
-Sunday-Wednesday: Closed between 11:00pm-7:30am 2.
-Thursday-Saturday: Closed between 1:00am and 7:30am
+Sunday-Wednesday: Posted 2.
+Thursday-Saturday: Posted

 2. DOUBLE a.
 Double Restrooms will have an occupancy of #2 at a time except in the case of a parent and child.
 At no time should there be more than 2 adults and 2 children in the double restroom.
 Additional guest(s) waiting for use of restroom are to stand 6' apart until the previous user(s) has exited. b.
 Double Restroom Hours 1.
-Sunday-Wednesday: Closed between 11:00pm and 7:30am 2.
-Thursday-Saturday: Closed between 1:00am and 7:30am
+Sunday-Wednesday: Posted 2.
+Thursday-Saturday: Posted

 LAUNDRY: 1.
 Since the laundry room is designed for #1 user at a time, there are no additional rules or guidelines necessary.